goats-9/goats-9.github.io/content/blog/_index.md

 ---

 Welcome to the blogs section of my page!
 Here, I will (hopefully) post about new things happening in areas of my interest and my opinions on them.
-Enjoy the read!
+Enjoy reading!